College GPA Calculator

-If you're looking for a calculation of GPA for college admittance, check out this useful high school GPA calculator - it works in a similar way, but it has more options on weighting the courses (like special weights if the course was really demanding, AP, IB etc.).
-Additionally, you may find the final grade calculator useful - it helps in determining what your final grade will be, or what you can do to improve your result.
+If you're looking for a calculation of GPA for college admittance, check out this useful high school GPA calculator - it works in a similar way, but it has more options on weighting the courses (like special weights if the course was really demanding, AP, IB, etc.).
+Additionally, you may find the final grade calculator useful - it helps to determine your final grade or what you can do to improve your result.
 Also, check out the 529 plan calculator if you're planning to save for college.

 What is GPA?